FehrIsFair/4790Project/README.md

 This is how all the data is served and recieved.

-### anime.model.js
+### user.model.js

-This is the model for anime data.
-I don't allow for anime to be added, but it does have the skeleton for it.
+This is the model for user data.

+## GraphQL Files

+### server.js

+This is the GraphQL entry point

+### seed.js

+This seeds the postgres database

+### schema.js

+This conmtains the resolvers for the GraphQL operations.

+### context.js

+This contains the Prisma context for the resolvers to work with.

-### manga.model.js
+### /data

-This is the model for manga.
-Same as anime.
+This contains the data for the seed.js file.

-### list.model.js
+### schema.prisma

-This is where the list model is.
-It is imperitive that it is structured like this as it is how lists are saved and how they are edited.
+This has the schema for prisma to generate the graphql schema.

 ## Client